saugkim/abo_data2021/Assignment2_report_kim.md

 *What are the interesting observations you could report?*

 The performance of model depending on classifier's random_state is slightly different was interesting.
-I would guess those two samples (first and 10th in testing samples), which both models could predict well enough, might sit on grading boundary.
+I would guess those two samples (first and 10th in testing samples), which both models could not predict well enough, might sit on grading boundary.

 ##  Conclusion